 - Frequently Asked Questions

-With dropshipping, you are selling products in your online store that are shipped from a wholesale supplier.
-The customer still buys from you, but the online order goes to the manufacturer or wholesaler who will then take care of the shipping.
-This ecommerce method has its advantages and disadvantages.
+The customer still buys your products, but the order goes to the manufacturer or wholesaler who will then take care of the delivery.
+You do not need to send a parcel yourself and you do not need to have shipping software.
+All in all, this popular ecommerce method has its advantages and disadvantages.

-The method is getting more and more popular.
-And it seems to be used mostly by entrepreneurs who just started their business.
-Many products you see in Instagram ads for example are sold by online retailers who are active in the dropshipping business.
+The dropshipping business model is getting more and more popular.
+And it seems to be used mostly by entrepreneurs who just started their ecommerce business.
+Many products you see in Instagram ads, for example, are sold by online retailers who are active in the dropshipping business.

-Customers often won’t notice that a business is selling products through dropshipping, although there are some factors that could give it away.
-Think of very long shipping times or generic product images you can also find on other websites (like AliExpress).
+Customers often do not notice that an online business is selling products through dropshipping, although there are some factors that could give it away.
+Think of very long delivery times or generic product images which you can also find on other websites (like with AliExpress dropshipping).

-Customers often won’t notice that a business is selling products through dropshipping.
+Customers often do not notice that a business is selling products through dropshipping.

-Another study, done by the Lehigh University, shows that dropshipping was recognized by 88 percent of retailers as being “inevitable for their long-term success”.
-Among the benefits, they have mentioned increased revenue and improved customer service.
+Another study by the Lehigh University, showed that dropshipping was recognized by 88 percent of retailers as being “inevitable for their long-term success”.
+Among the benefits, they mentioned increased revenue and improved customer support.

 The benefits of dropshipping

-There are many benefits to dropshipping.
-The most important one is that with this method, you probably don’t have to invest a lot in order to start an online store.
+There are many benefits to dropshipment.
+The most important one is that with this method, you probably do not have to invest a lot in order to start an ecommerce store.

 With the ‘traditional’ way of conducting ecommerce, you buy products in bulk, you stock them somewhere and you ship them whenever someone orders them.
-This means you need money to buy the products, you need warehouse storage space to stock your products and you need logistics companies to get the items shipped.
+This means that you need money to buy the products, you need warehouse storage space to stock your products, you need proper stock control and you need logistics companies to get the items shipped.

-With dropshipping, you only need to make a deal with a wholesaler of manufacturer that offers dropshipping.
-Then, if a customer orders something you offer in your online store, it’s the company that has manufactured or bought the products, that stocked them in a warehouse and that will ship the items to the customer.
+With dropshipping, you only need to make a deal with a wholesaler or manufacturer that takes care of the storage of the products.
+Then, if a customer orders a product in your online store, the company that has manufactured and stocked the products in a warehouse will deliver them to the customer.

-So, you don’t need to worry about buying a big stock of products, even though you’re not sure you will sell all of them.
-You also don’t need to rent a warehouse to store your items until they get shipped.
-This also means you don’t have stock that could get out of date, that could get out-of-season or that might end up even worse in case of a fire, flood, or other (natural) disaster in your warehouse.
+Another advantage: you do not need to worry about products that do not sell well.
+This also means that you will not have stock that could get out of date, that could get out-of-season or that might end up even worse in case of a fire, flood, or other (natural) disaster in your warehouse.

 For starters and growing online stores

-Dropshipping seems like the ideal way of doing business for entrepreneurs who just started.
-But it could also be the solution for growing online stores.
-Because it’s quite easy to scale.
-If you’re ready to sell more items, just include more items of your dropshipping partner (or maybe close a deal with an additional one) in your shop.
+It can be a low risk business model.
+Therefore, to start a dropshipping business seems like the ideal way of doing business for entrepreneurs who are new to the game.
+But it could also be an easy way to scale your business.
+If you are ready to sell more items, just import products of your dropship partner (or maybe close a deal with an additional one) in your shop.
 Scaling your online store is literally a mouse click away from you.

 Expanding your assortment

-That’s also why dropshipping is ideal for expanding your assortment.
-If, for example, you’re not sure if certain products or product categories will turn out to be a success, just use dropshipping to find out.
+This is why it can be ideal for expanding your product range.
+If, for example, you are not sure if certain products or product categories will turn out to be a success, just use dropshipping to find out.
 If it does not fit your online store or business model, just remove the items from your store.
-There’s no obsolete stock you need to get rid of!
+There is no obsolete stock you need to get rid of!

 The disadvantages of dropshipping

 Of course, there are also many disadvantages.
-And many flashy marketing websites promoting dropshipping often don’t elaborate on these drawbacks.
-But it’s important to know what you’re dealing with once you make the decision to operate an online shop through dropshipping.
+And many flashy marketing websites promoting dropshipment often do not elaborate on these drawbacks.
+But it is important to know what you are dealing with once you make the decision to operate a shop through dropshipping.

-So, if a drop shipping wholesaler or manufacturer gets in trouble and can’t manage to ship the products in time, or the products get out of stock, you are the one who have to solve this issue with the customer.
-Not the company that shipped the items in the first place.
+So, if a dropshipping wholesaler or manufacturer gets in trouble and can not manage to ship the products in time, or the products go out of stock, you are the one who has to solve this issue with the customer.

 Not the most original assortment

-Another drawback of dropshipping is that, due to the popularity and the limited number of generic dropship provider, you probably won’t have the most original offer out there.
-The products you can sell through such a program, are also the products thousands of other online retailer can and will sell.
+Another drawback of the method is that, due to the popularity and the limited number of dropship providers, you probably will not have the most original offer out there.
+The products you can sell with a dropshipping model, are also the products thousands of other ecommerce businesses can and will sell.

 Generic product images

-In line with this are the product images you may use when you enter a dropshipping program.
-Basically, there’s nothing wrong with these product images.
-But often they are not very detailed, or they are made for a different target group (Chinese consumers for example) than the one you’re aiming for.
+You should also pay attention to your product images when you are starting a dropshipping business.
+Usually, there is nothing wrong with the product images provided by suppliers.
+However, sometimes they are not very detailed, or they are made for a different target group (Chinese consumers for example) than the one you are aiming for.

-An extra drawback with regards to these generic product images is that it’s quite easy to find the original source with tools like Tineye.com or the reverse image search feature in search engines like Google and Yandex.
+An extra drawback with regards to these generic product images is that it is quite easy to find the original source with tools like Tineye.com or reverse image search features in search engines like Google and Yandex.
 These can be used by both your customers and your competitors!
 With a simple query, customers can buy the exact same item somewhere else (maybe for a lower price), while your competitors can easily find out where you buy your products and then sell these themselves.

 Frequently Asked Questions